 Obstructing, opposing, or resisting an authorized officer engaged in the lawful performance of his or her duties is in itself a criminal offense in Florida.
 Alleged offenders in these cases may be charged with resisting arrest.

 Resisting arrest offenses are covered under two different state laws: one for incidents involving alleged violence and one for incidents that do not.
 The distinction is an important one, as cases of the former type are felony offenses while the latter are misdemeanors.

 Lawyer for Resisting Arrest Violations in Brooksville, FL

 Were you charged with resisting arrest anywhere in Central Florida?
 Do not say anything to authorities without legal counsel.
-Contact Ashley M. Aulls, P.A. today.
+Contact The Law Office of Ashley Aulls, P.A. today.

 Ashley Aulls is an experienced criminal defense attorney in Brooksville who represents clients accused of violent crimes in communities throughout Hernando County, Pasco County, Sumter County, and Citrus County.
-He can provide a complete evaluation of your case when you call (352) 593-4115 to schedule a free, confidential consultation.
+He can provide a complete evaluation of your case when you call (352) 593-4115 to schedule a confidential consultation.